Ntharusha/DevOps-Study-Companion/README.md

 **DevOps Study Companion** is more than a study tracker — it is a **production-grade, multi-tier monorepo** that implements the full software delivery lifecycle end-to-end.
 It was built to simultaneously serve as:

 1. **A functional app** — helping DevOps learners track labs, commands, habits, goals, and focus sessions across Web and Android.
-2. **A portfolio project** — demonstrating real-world CI/CD, containerization, GitOps, Kubernetes orchestration, and cloud infrastructure skills.
+2. **A portfolio project** — demonstrating real-world CI/CD, containerization, GitOps, Kubernetes orchestration, and infrastructure-as-code skills.

 > Every file in this repository — from Dockerfiles to GitHub Actions workflows to Kubernetes manifests — reflects how modern software teams ship code to production.

+> **⚠️ Runtime note:** This project runs entirely on **localhost**.
+The Kubernetes cluster uses **kind** (Kubernetes IN Docker) and ArgoCD runs locally.
+No cloud provider is required to run this project.

 ---